posthtml/htmlnano/README.md

 ## Modules

 By default the modules should only perform safe transforms, see the module documentation below for details.
-You can disable modules by passing `false` as option.
+You can disable modules by passing `false` as option, and enable them by passing `true`.

 ### collapseWhitespace